Jeunese/jeunese.github.io/docs/overview.md

 ## In-product content development

-IX technical authors also typically help write and review in-product content.
+IX technical authors also typically help write and review in-product content for end-users.
 This can also be done with issue tracking software, and as part of agile and sprint cycles.

 In collaboration with PD and the PM, IX can be asked to:

 -  Provide early design insights into design prototypes and the proposed flow of the feature.
--  Participate in design reviews or focussed walk-throughs to answer specific questions, or identify and help resolve specific issues in the design.
+-  Participate in design reviews or focused walkthroughs to answer specific questions, or identify and help resolve specific issues in the design.
 -  Provide new end-to-end design feedback and recommendations on the same feature later in the development lifecycle.

 ### UX writing